BryanGoble/Family-Recipes/content/post/broccoli-cheddar-soup-with-parker-house-rolls-64778570009629a684770fda/index.md

 ingredients: ['30 ounce Creamy Tomato Soup', '4 piece Parker House Rolls']

-instructionTitles: []
+instructionTitles: ['Recommended', 'Microwave Alternative', 'Rolls']
-instructions: ['RECOMMENDED: Bring a pot of water to a boil.
+instructions: ['Preheat oven to 400 degrees.
+Bring a pot of water to a boil.
 Place bag in pot; cook for 20 minutes, then carefully remove.
-(Caution: Bag will be very hot.)
 Cut one corner with scissors and pour into a bowl.
-Top with cheese before serving.', 'MICROWAVE ALTERNATIVE: Cut one corner of the bag; pour soup into a microwave-safe container.
+Top with cheese before serving. > Caution: Bag will be very hot.', 'Cut one corner of the bag; pour soup into a microwave-safe container.
 (Do not microwave in cup.)
 Cover loosely with microwave-safe plastic wrap or a paper towel.
 Microwave, stirring halfway through, 5-6 minutes.
-(Caution: Container and soup will be very hot.)
-Top with cheese before serving.', 'ROLLS: Enjoy!
-(If desired, preheat oven to 400 degrees.
-Bake rolls until warmed, 4-6 minutes.)']
+Top with cheese before serving. > Caution: Container and soup will be very hot.', 'Bake rolls until warmed, 4-6 minutes.
+Enjoy!']
 ---